To learn more about our fabulous tutors, click on any image below!

 The Writing Center stands with all those engaged in the work of diversity, equity, and inclusion, including those specifically engaged in the work of anti-racism, decolonization, and ending the impact of white supremacy on the academy.

-We acknowledge that, as part of larger institutions, fields such as linguistics, rhetoric & composition, and writing center studies and continue to be implicated in diminishing linguistic diversity and silencing the voices of marginalized communities.
+We acknowledge that, as part of larger institutions, fields such as linguistics, rhetoric & composition, and writing center studies have historically been and continue to be implicated in diminishing linguistic diversity and silencing the voices of marginalized communities.

 We recognize that socio-cultural experiences (e.g., race, ethnicity, geographic region, class, age, gender, sexuality, and gender expression) affect how writers engage with language and the choices they make in composing.
 That recognition guides how we support our community of writers.